devzero-inc/virtual-event-starter-kit/README.md

 ### TODO
 ***
-1. Database seeding script to populate database with sample data.
-2. Unit tests for backend and frontend.
-3. Live chat functionality.
+1. Integrating Redis for faster data retrieval.
-4. Dockerize the app.
+1. Dockerize the app.

 ### Features
 ***
 - **Multiple stages:** Customize and manage multiple event stages effortlessly, accommodating various sessions on each stage.<br>
-- **Flexible stage configuration:** Configure each stage with either an embedded YouTube stream or a live interactive audio-video experience powered by a third-party service.<br>
+- **Flexible stage configuration:** Configure each stage with an embedded YouTube video.<br>
-- **Sponsor expo:** Showcase sponsors with individual virtual booths, allowing for enhanced visibility and engagement opportunities.<br>
-- **Career Fair:** Facilitate networking and job discovery for attendees with dedicated career fair sections.<br>
-- **Ticket registration and generation:** Simplify event registration and ticket issuance processes for attendees.<br>
-- **Speaker pages and bios:** Highlight event speakers with dedicated pages featuring bios and contributions.<br>
+- **Speaker pages:** Highlight event speakers with dedicated pages.<br>
 - **Schedule management:** Streamline event scheduling and coordination with a comprehensive schedule management system.<br>

 ### Technologies Used